LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/adding-instructions-to-your-lab.md

 Now that you have created a Cloud Sliced lab and enabled cloud orchestration, it is time to add some lab instructions.

+1. Navigate to the lab profile page for your Cloud Slice lab. (you may be there already)

+1. **click Check Out** to check out the instructions for your lab.

+![Check out Lab Profile](images/check-out-lab-profile.png)

-You must the check out the lab instructions before you can edit them.
+>[KKNOWLEDGE] You must the check out the lab instructions before you can edit them.
 Checking out the IDL v2 lab instructions ensures that only one person at a time can make changes to the content.

-1. To check out the instructions for a lab, navigate to the lab profile page, and then **click Check Out**.

-![Check out Lab Profile](images/check-out-lab-profile.png)

 Once you have checked out the lab instructions for editing, you are now ready to edit your lab instructions in the idl-md editor.